h5py/h5py/docs/high/file.rst

         String indicating if the file is open readonly ("r") or read-write ("r+").
 Will always be one of these two values, regardless of the mode used to open the file.

+    .. attribute:: swmr_mode

+       True if the file access is using :doc:`/swmr`.
+Use :attr:`mode` to distinguish SWMR read from write.

     .. attribute:: driver